kartverket/skiperator/README.md

   startup:
     # Startup has the same options as liveness
     path: ..
-  # Cascading Labels can be used if you want every resource created by your application to
+  # Labels can be used if you want every resource created by your application to
   # have the same labels, including your application.
 This could for example be useful for
   # metrics, where a certain label and the corresponding resources liveliness can be combined.
-  # Any amount of labels can be added as wanted.
+  # Any amount of labels can be added as wanted, and they will all cascade down to all resources.
-  cascadingsLabels:
+  labels:
     someLabel: some-label
   # Resource Labels can be used if you want to add a label to a specific resources created by
   # the application.
 One such label could for example be set on a Deployment, such that
   # the deployment avoids certain rules from Gatekeeper, or similar.
 Both the Group and Kind
   # of the resource must be specified to properly interpret which resource you want to target,
   # group and kind are also case insensitive.
 Any amount of labels may be added per resourceLabel item

+  # TODO Update if thumbs up on new resourceLabel with Map
   resourceLabels:
     - resourceKind:
         group: "apps"